 When I first bought my girls their dolls, I decided I’d probably buy a few store-bought outfits and call it a day.
 I soon discovered that doll clothes were SO expensive, though!
-More than the cost of adult clothes at times.

-While I had the foresight to save a lot of my younger daughter’s newborn-sized clothes to double as doll clothes for their 18″ dolls, the dolls still needed more fun clothes in their wardrobes than baby sleepers and onesies.
+While I had the foresight to save many of my younger daughter’s newborn-sized clothes to double as doll clothes for their 18″ dolls, the dolls still needed more fun clothes in their wardrobes than baby sleepers and onesies.
 I wanted them to have nightgowns, dresses, athletic clothes, and even a few of their own dress-up outfits.

-To get some doll clothes patterns ideas and learn tips and tricks for sewing new clothes for dolls, I went and bought (and checked out from the library) as many dolls clothes pattern books that I could find.
+To get some pattern ideas and learn tips and tricks for sewing new clothes for dolls, I went and bought (and checked out from the library) as many doll clothes pattern books as I could find.

 Top 5 Best Doll Clothes Pattern Books